crlngn/flash-rolls-5e/MODULE_ARCHITECTURE.md

 #### Properties
 - `formula`: The roll formula
-- `readonly`: Whether formula is read-only
+- `readonly`: Whether formula is read-only (true for player-requested rolls)
 - `actor`: Actor performing the roll
 - `callback`: Function to call on roll
 - `diceCounts`: Map for dice consolidation